AgustinSRG/pmv-site/content/en/docs/Technical Documentation/storage-model.md

 Encrypted assets have the `.pma` extension.

-They stored one or multiple encrypted files.
+They store one or multiple encrypted files.

 They are also binary files, and they can be of two types: